oroinc/documentation/cloud/maintenance/basic-use.rst

       -n, --no-interaction             Do not ask any interactive question -v|vv|vvv, --verbose             Increase the verbosity of messages: 1 for normal output, 2 for more verbose output, and 3 for debug

-To create a backup, use the command:
+To create a backup, use the following command:

 .. code-block:: none

     orocloud-cli backup:create:sanitized

 The command output is similar to the following:

 .. code-block:: none

     ➤ Executing task backup:create:sanitized
     [localhost] Done, sanitized backup saved to: '/mnt/ocom/backup/20200101102000-sanitized-db.sql.gz'